 Nineteenth- and twentieth-century literature and culture; critical theory.

-Dr. Holland’s first book, William Morris’s Utopianism: Propaganda, Politics and Prefiguration, is forthcoming with Palgrave.
-It will form part of a new book series, Palgrave Studies in Utopianism, edited by Professor Gregory Claeys.
+Dr. Holland’s first book, William Morris’s Utopianism: Propaganda, Politics and Prefiguration, was published with Palgrave in 2017.
+It forms part of a new book series, Palgrave Studies in Utopianism, edited by Professor Gregory Claeys.

 Dr. Holland is currently developing a new research project on cultural responses to the Paris Commune in Britain between 1871 and 1914.